-I recently started making my own Kombucha – with live culture which I bought online in South Africa!
-I was desperate to find a healthy sugar- and alcohol-free fizzy drink to replace my Champagne, and ány Brut fizzy drink demi-addiction.
+I started making my own Kombucha in 2016 and it is still going strong with ‘children’ of my first SCOBY (Symbiotic Colony of Bacteria & Yeast), with live culture which I bought online in South Africa!
+I was desperate to find a healthy sugar- and alcohol-free fizzy drink to replace my Champagne and ány Brut fizzy drink demi-addiction.
 I found it!
 Healthy, delicious, affordable, home-made and effervescent – Kombucha.

 Ever since I could read I used to stare at a book my mother had on our bookshelf – Man Alive, You’re Half Dead! written by Daniel Colin Munro.
 The title used to have an ominous air about it for me when I was young.
 So I didn’t read it until I was fat, eighteen and looking for facts on how it could be póssible to be fit and eat healthy, but still be overweight.
 It was quite a shock to read that what I believed was healthy eating, actually was nothing of the sort.

 Long before Munro’s book, which hit the shelves as long ago as 1950, around 1825 a very clever man already said: “You are what you eat”.
 A translation of the French phrase “Dis-moi ce que tu manges, je te dirai ce que tu es.”
 (Tell me what you eat and I will tell you what you are), written by Anthelme Brillat-Savarin, in his book “Physiologie du Gout, ou Meditations de Gastronomie Transcendante.”
 (Physiology of Taste, or Meditations on Transcendental Gastronomy) Just on a point of interest – Brillat-Savarin is often considered the father of the low-carbohydrate diet.
 He considered sugar and white flour to be the cause of obesity and suggested it to be avoided and replaced with protein-rich ingredients.
-If it interests you – read this real account of someone who completely overcame his obesity and Type 2 Insulin dependent Diabetes by switching to a Paleo diet – and eating like a king!
+If it interests you – read this real account of someone who, literally accidentally, lost 50kg (16kg in the first 3 months) in his pursuit of trying to improve his Type 2 Insulin-dependent Diabetes by switching to a Paleo, (almost like Keto & Banting) diet – while eating like a king!
+There are some great recipes on his website too.
 You are what you eat!

 It is as simple as understanding that whatever we put into our mouths are the building blocks for our brains, blood, teeth, skin, hair, bones, well all cells- or the damage of the same.